VoltacceptYT/redbreadcrossover/README.md

     })
     .catch(error => console.error('Error fetching the script:', error));
 ```
-You can also install the [Cookie Valley Userscript](https://github.com/VoltacceptYT/cookievalley/raw/refs/heads/main/CookieValley.user.js)!

 If you have any issues, comments, or suggestions, please feel free to post on the Steam Workshop or contact me at charlie.doom.dev@gmail.com :)